 After encountering failure, creating actionable plans becomes crucial.
 Think of it like plotting a new course after hitting a dead-end.
 It’s all about fostering a mindset that sees every setback as a setup for a comeback, planning your steps forward meticulously.

 Recognizing and celebrating small victories along the way can be just as important as achieving major goals.
 These wins remind you that progress is happening, even if it’s not in huge steps.
 They also keep motivation high and demonstrate that learning and improvement continue, irrespective of setbacks.
+So, start looking at failure as a setup for success, dust yourself off and try again.